How to Grow Lobularia Maritima Flowers in Your Garden

 Alyssum Carpet of Snow can also self-seed, with new flowers popping up the following year.
 Take care that the seeds don’t spread through your garden if this isn’t desired.

 In most climates, Alyssum Carpet of Snow is an annual and won’t need overwintering.
-These plants can survive outside in the winter unless there’s a hard frost.
+These plants can survive outside in the winter without a hard frost.
 Bring container plants indoors to protect them.

-Alyssum Carpet of Snow that is grown in a container typically won’t need repotting.
+Alyssum Carpet of Snow grown in a container typically won’t need repotting.
 These annuals often die off in the winter unless allowed to self-seed.
 Replace them the following spring.

 Underwatering